Optimal state estimation: Turnpike analysis and performance results: Numerical example

-In practice, one is usually also interested in the accuracy of the estimated state trajectory with respect to the \emph{real} unknown system trajectory $x_{0:T}$.
-Therefore, we compare the sum of the normed errors\footnote{ For a given sequence $\hat{x}_{0:T}$, we define $\mathrm{SNE}(\hat{x}_{0:T}) := \sum_{j=0}^{T}|\hat{x}_j-x_j|$. } (SNE) of the FIE solution $x^*_{0:T}$, the approximate estimator $\hat{x}^\mathrm{ae}_{0:T}$, and MHE $x^\mathrm{mhe}_{0:T}$ for different sizes $N$ of the truncated problems.
+In practice, one is usually mainly interested in the accuracy of the state estimates with respect to the \emph{real} unknown system trajectory $x_{0:T}$.
+To assess this, we compare the sum of the normed errors\footnote{ For a given sequence $\hat{x}_{0:T}$, we define $\mathrm{SNE}(\hat{x}_{0:T}) := \sum_{j=0}^{T}|\hat{x}_j-x_j|$. } (SNE) of the FIE solution $x^*_{0:T}$, the approximate estimator $\hat{x}^\mathrm{ae}_{0:T}$, and MHE $x^\mathrm{mhe}_{0:T}$ for different choices of the horizon length $N$.
 The corresponding results in Table~\ref{tab:J} show qualitatively the same behavior as in the previous performance analysis.
 In particular, the FIE solution yields the most accurate estimates with the lowest SNE.
 The proposed approximate estimator yields much higher SNE for small horizons (SNE increase of 54\,\% for $N=40$ compared to FIE), but improves very fast as $N$ increases, and exponentially converges to the SNE of FIE.
 On the other hand, the SNE of MHE improves much slower, and is particularly much worse than that of the FIE solution and the proposed approximate estimator (for $N\geq70$).